 Pill testing facilities have been effectively used internationally since the 1990’s and are currently available in 20 countries within Europe and the Americas, as well as New Zealand.

 The second Australian trial of a pill testing service was conducted at the Canberra Groovin the Moo festival in April 2019 as one element of a broader harm reduction approach.
 This followed the first pill testing trial at the same festival last year.
-This second trial is currently being evaluated by a team at the Australian National University and due to be completed at the end of 2019.
-See the progress report for further information on the evaluation underway.
+This second trial has been independently evaluated by a team at the Australian National University - research that is a first of its kind in Australia.
+See the final evaluation report for further information.

 The ACT Government is committed to preventing and reducing the harms associated with drug use.